akiyamalab/MEGADOCK/README.md

 ## License

 MEGADOCK is licensed by CC BY-NC 4.0.
-(See [LICENSE](./LICENSE)) This software and derivatives are NOT allowed for any commercial use without formal prior authorization by Tokyo Institute of Technology.
-Please contact us about commercial use.
-If you are considering commercial use, please contact us as there are different charged use options licensed by the Tokyo Institute of Technology.
+(See [LICENSE](./LICENSE)) This software and derivatives are NOT allowed for any commercial use without formal prior authorization.
+If you are considering commercial use, please contact us as there are differently charged use options licensed by [Ahead Biocomputing, Co.
+Ltd.](https://ahead-biocomputing.co.jp/en/), a private company as a Tokyo Tech Venture.

 ## Fundings